someengineering/some.engineering/jobs/2022-01-19-cloud-engineer.md

 ### Basic Qualifications

-- Strong work ethic and passion for problem-solving
+- Strong work ethic and passion for problem solving
 - Respect for the written word and the art of communication
 - Proficiency in Python
 - Ability to debug, troubleshoot, and resolve technical issues